ActionableAgile/trello-to-analytics/README.md

 ### Getting your key and token

-First you will need to acquire a
+First you will need to acquire a key and a token.

 * [Generate your developer key][devkey].
 * Generate the token by going to `https://trello.com/1/authorize?expiration=never&scope=read&response_type=token&name=ActionableAgile%20Trello%20Analytics%20Extractor&key=KEYHERE` replacing, of course, &lt;KEYHERE&gt; with the public key obtained in the first step.
 Follow the prompt to authorize the application, then you will be given the token.